 Title II, Part A funds can be used to provide training and coaching on MTSS-related topics:

-Title IV, Part A provides funds that can be used to support MTSS initiatives involving school climate, behavior, and social-emotional learning (SEL).
+Title IV, Part A provides funds to support MTSS initiatives focused on school climate, behavior, and social-emotional learning (SEL):

 Title V, Part B provides additional funding for rural school districts to use in flexible ways, including MTSS-related services and activities, such as screening, progress monitoring, professional learning, interventions, and MTSS management.

-Blending involves moving funds from one title fund into another – typically mixing with Title I – where spending must follow the rules governing the absorbing fund.
+Blending involves moving funds from one title fund into another – typically mixing with Title I.

-Title I, Part C funds are used for the education of migratory children and can be used to provide Tier 2 and Tier 3 supports for students in this population to participate in Tier 2 or Tier 3 activities — such as a summer school program.
+Title I, Part C funds are used for the education of migratory children.
+They can be used to provide Tier 2 and Tier 3 supports for students in this population to participate in Tier 2 or Tier 3 activities — such as a summer school program.

 Title III, Part A funds can be used to support English language learners in an MTSS framework:

-A portion of IDEA, Part B funds can be set aside for Coordinated Early Intervening Services (CEIS) for students in grades who have not yet received an IEP but require additional academic and behavioral support in a traditional classroom environment.
+A portion of IDEA, Part B funds can be set aside for Coordinated Early Intervening Services (CEIS) for students in the general education population that require additional academic and behavioral support to be successful.
+This can include professional development, academic and behavioral intervention resources, and intervention staffing.